boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 for(i=0;i++;i<100) {
 {{</highlight>}}

 How do you split them into terms?
-By spaces which is what most engines do (for English language documents) results in the following,
+By spaces which is what most index tools do (for English language documents) which results in the following,

 {{<highlight java>}}
 for(i=0;